JustClass/MyWebsite/README.md

-This is simply a small websaite that i use to learn html/css, js and react.
+This is simply a small website that i use to learn html/css, js and react.
 Nothing more, nothing less.